Automattic/wp-calypso/packages/composite-checkout/README.md

 ### useAllPaymentMethods

 A React Hook that will return an array of all payment method objects.
 See `usePaymentMethod()`, which returns the active object only.
 Only works within [CheckoutProvider](#CheckoutProvider).

-### useCheckoutRedirects

-A React Hook that will return a two element array where the first element is the `successRedirectUrl` handler and the second is the `failureRedirectUrl` handler as passed to `Checkout`.
-Only works within [CheckoutProvider](#CheckoutProvider).

 ### useDispatch